Designations Congruent with Things: Chapter 23

 “Newton,” Hermann says.
 “Say something.”

 “Something?”
-Newt echoes, not sure what he’s doing here, lying half on the floor and half on top of his colleague; is this a thing they do now.
+Newt’s not sure what he’s doing here, lying half on the floor and half atop his colleague; is this a thing they do now?
 Why is it so dark?

 I think you had a thing, his brain says.
 One of those things that sometimes you have.